Episode

 .

-fry.
-Matt and Big Scott laze around in the shelter some distance
+the fish fry.
+Matt and Big Scott laze around in the shelter some distance away)

 .